How to Move to Spain with Kids and Pets?

 In my case, Daniel is applying for a Spanish ID, and it requires him to report to the town hall within a specific timeframe.
 I am asking for a residence visa for family members of citizens of the EU.
 And my children are applying for the nationalities.
 All of them require different official (notarized) documents, and applying channels are all different.

 Check with the local consulate or immigration attorney.
 Some of the documents take time to apply, and the longer it takes to receive the residence permit, the later you will have access to the labor market.
-For example, it took me around one year to received a marriage certificate and registered in Daniel’s family book from the Spanish consulate in Taiwan.
+For example, it took me around one year to receive a marriage certificate and register in Daniel’s family book from the Spanish consulate in Taiwan.

 Other documents to consider are the international driver’s license, vaccination record, English bank statement, valid passport, and birth certificate.
 Make sure to double-check on which one needs to be notarized; do not bring a home-printed version.
 Most of the cases are the most official version.